-Welcome back to Andavo Travel’s new blog series, “How to build a successful home-based travel agency.”
+Welcome back to Andavo Travel’s new blog series, “How to Build a successful home-based travel agency.”
 Each month, we interview one of our Andavo-affiliated travel advisors, in hopes that sharing their success stories will prove useful to those travel advisors new to the industry.

-For our third interview, we spoke to Lisa Miller, an Andavo Travel affiliate located in Marin County, California, and member of the Andavo Travel President’s Club, which recognizes those with top sales in our network.
-She has been in the business for 34 years, and specializes in creating exceptional private itineraries throughout the world for her individual clients.
+For our third interview, we spoke to Lisa Miller, an Andavo Travel affiliate located in Marin County, California, and a member of the Andavo Travel President’s Club, which recognizes those with top sales in our network.
+She has been in the business for 34 years and specializes in creating exceptional private itineraries throughout the world for her individual clients.